-Mice tend to love hiding in dark and warm locations, where they can easily reach food and water.
+Mice love hiding in dark and warm locations, where they can easily reach food and water.
 With this in mind, mice end up setting up a nest in crawl spaces and basements since there’s easy access to water.

 Although mice may seek residence around your heater or in a dark crawl space, or even near the foundation’s cracks, it is essential to keep in mind that a basement is a perfect hiding place for mice during the day.
-It is definitely somewhere to set up some mouse traps!
+It is somewhere to set up some mouse traps!